 Millions of tourists spend billions of dollars each year in Ontario.
 With the largest, most accessible market in North America, a skilled, multicultural workforce and an established domestic market, the tourism industry has discovered that Ontario is a premier four-season travel destination.

-Welcoming 142 million tourists a year, Ontario remains the single largest travel destination in Canada, capturing 55% of the country’s tourism spending by overseas visitors and generating nearly $28 billion in tourism revenue annually.
+Welcoming 141 million tourists a year, Ontario remains the single largest travel destination in Canada, capturing 47% of the country's tourism spending by international visitors and generating over $28 billion in tourism revenue annually.

 (Note: 2012 figures are the most recent data available)